-These road closures transfer traffic into roadways that are not designed to accommodate heavy traffic; they are very narrow and serve as access to adjacent uses that have parking lots off them.
+These road closures transfer 202t2 536 hat are not designed to accommodate heavy traffic; they are very narrow and serve as access to adjacent uses that have parking lots off them.

 These scenarios have to be further evaluated as there may be better segments to close as development activity increases and traffic patterns change.